 During summer and fall quarter of the second year, independent research takes place during the internship and/or study abroad program component of the program.
-Students engaged in internships will enroll in 12 units of GLOBL 598 for research credit.
-For students choosing study abroad, up to eight units of coursework may be done in a non-E.A.P. program (with prior approval) or students within the Education Abroad Program transfer all the academic units from the EAP-approved foreign university.
+Students will enroll in 12 units of GLOBL 598 for research credit.

-During the final two quarters, the second-year students will take an additional three graduate-level elective courses in the students’ chosen areas of specialization, and complete 2 advisory independent study courses (GLOBL 596A) in winter and spring with their primary advisor.
+During the final two quarters, the second-year students will take additional graduate-level elective courses in the students’ chosen areas of specialization and complete independent study courses (GLOBL 596A and 596B) in winter and spring with their primary faculty advisor.
 The degree is earned with completion and approval of the Master’s Plan I thesis, submitted spring or summer of the second year.

 Electives may be chosen from other departments in addition to courses in Global Studies.
 Graduate-level courses are courses numbered 200 and above.
 Some courses are variable units (choose the number of units) and/or letter graded or pass/fail.
 Electives must receive a letter grade B or better to meet degree requirements.
 Special Topics courses (numbered 292) vary each term in content and instructor—check with home departments each term for the course topic and/or instructor (e.g., GLOBL 292, SOC 292, ANTH 292).
 Up to 2 courses of upper-division undergraduate courses (courses numbered 100-199) may count towards elective requirements with prior approval from the Department.